Pinnick oxidation: Scope and limitations

 The reaction is highly suited for substrates with many group functionalities. β-aryl-substituted α,β-unsaturated aldehydes works well with the reaction conditions.
 Triple bonds directly linked to aldehyde groups or in conjugation with other double bonds can also be subjected to the reaction.
 Hydroxides, epoxides, benzyl ethers, halides including iodides and even stannanes are quite stable in the reaction.
-The examples of the reactions shown below also show that the stereocenters of the α carbons remain intact while double bonds, especially trisubsituted double bonds do not undergo E/Z–isomerization in the reaction.
+The examples of the reactions shown below also show that the stereocenters of the α carbons remain intact while double bonds, especially trisubstituted double bonds do not undergo E/Z–isomerization in the reaction.

 Lower yields are obtained for reactions involving aliphatic α,β-unsaturated and more hydrophilic aldehydes.
 Double bonds and electron-rich aldehyde substrates can lead to chlorination as an alternate reaction.
 The use of DMSO in these cases gives better yield.
 Unprotected aromatic amines and pyrroles are not well suited for the reactions either.
 In particular, chiral α-aminoaldehydes do not react well due to epimerization and because amino groups can be easily transformed to their corresponding N-oxides.
 Standard protective group approaches, such as the use of t-BOC, are a viable solution to these problems.

 Thioethers are also highly susceptible to oxidation.
 For example, Pinnick oxidation of thioanisaldehyde gives a high yield of carboxylic acid products, but with concomitant conversion of the thioether to the sulfoxide or sulfone.